Welcome to the UAM Concurrent Enrollment Program

 - Letter of recommendation from a high school administrator, completed on official school letterhead, indicating that the student may enroll in college-level work

-- Qualified placement scores (acceptable exams include: ACT, Accuplacer Next Generation, SAT, ASPIRE at 10th-grade level) Please contact your high school counselor or the UAM Director of Concurrent Credit for course specific test score requirements.
+- Qualified placement scores (acceptable exams include: ACT, Accuplacer Next Generation, SAT, ASPIRE at 9th or 10th grade level) Please contact your high school counselor or the UAM Director of Concurrent Credit for course specific test score requirements.

 - High school transcript